Cities Connecting Children to Nature

 Strategy 1: Increase out-of-school time environmental programming.

-Increasing environmental programing through our R-Centers and after school programs is one of the ways in which we hope to increase nature engagement among out city youth.
-Our long standing Earth Explorers program expanded to include more centers and more educators, as well as adding long lasting infrastructure to provide continued, quality environmental education for children.
+Increasing environmental programming through our R-Centers and after school programs is one of the ways in which we are increasing nature engagement among out city youth.
+Our long standing Earth Explorers program has been expanded to include more centers and more educators, as well as adding long lasting infrastructure to provide continued, quality environmental education for children and families.

 Strategy 2: Develop a Children’s Outdoor Bill of Rights.